Shamilton42/Docs/HowTos/UCC_Release_Notes.rst

 - **Bug fix** Improve the route programming mechanism for Spoke VPC to filter the customize CIDRs first before installing into the Spoke VPC route table.
 - **Bug fix** Fix the Dashboard status display issue for BGP over LAN.
 - **Bug fix** Fix the Aviatrix Gateways "Polling" status after Controller Backup & Restore and IP migration
-- **Bug fix** Add the missing parameters in template for “Export to Terraform” feature
+- **Bug fix** Add the missing parameters in template for “Export to Terraform� feature
 - **Bug fix** Fix exception for CloudN registration after controller migration.

 R6.3.2247 (03/01/2021)